tdow90/Job-Tracker/README.md

 # **Project Name:** Job Tracker with Alerts

-##
+## **Introduction**
-I have been trying to get back into practicing with Django and DRF, I wanted to become a backend dev.
-I asked ChatGTP to help me think of a beginerfriendly prompt using the following tech.
+This is my very first **Django project**, and it's also the very first thing I've hosted online!
+I'm a beginner backend developer, and I’ve been learning Django and Django Rest Framework (DRF) as part of my journey.
+This project is a result of that learning, with help from ChatGPT in brainstorming a beginner-friendly idea.
+My goal was to build a simple yet practical app using the technologies below.

+I decided to make this project open-source so anyone can contribute to making it better.
+Feel free to host it locally, submit a PR, or suggest improvements!

 ## **Description**
-Build an application using **Django Rest Framework (DRF)** that scrapes job postings from a job board (e.g., Indeed, LinkedIn, or similar), stores the data in a database, and sends email notifications to users when new jobs match their preferences.
+This is a web application built with **Django** & **Django Rest Framework (DRF)** that scrapes job postings from a job board (currently scraping **CareerBeacon** for jobs in New Brunswick, Canada), stores the data in a database, and sends email notifications to users when new jobs match their preferences.

 ---

 ## **Core Features**

 ### 1. **Job Scraping**
-- Use a web scraping library like **BeautifulSoup** or **Scrapy** to fetch job postings from a chosen website.
+- The app uses **BeautifulSoup** to fetch job postings from **CareerBeacon**.
-- Extract job details, such as:
+- Extracts job details such as:
   - Title
   - Company
   - Location